33 Fundraising Ideas for Schools and Colleges

 - A live fundraising thermometer to engage students

-Include these payment options to avoid losing out on fundraising dollars:
+Include an embedded donation form and preferred payment options to avoid losing out on fundraising dollars:

 - Venmo transactions